Proposal announced for Tullamore Distillery to become the new home of the Tullamore D.E.W. visitor experience

 Press release issued by William Grant & Sons

-William Grant & Sons plan to upgrade its Tullamore D.E.W. visitor experience with existing visitor centre expected to close
+William Grant & Sons plan to upgrade its Tullamore D.E.W. visitor experience with an existing visitor centre expected to close

 William Grant & Sons have announced plans to move the Tullamore D.E.W.
-Visitor Centre to its state-of-the-art distillery next summer, creating a premium whiskey tour and experience.
+Visitor Centre to its state-of-the-art distillery next summer, creating a premium Irish whiskey tour and experience.

 The company’s appetite to showcase the distillery as the centre-piece of the tour, as well as the impact of the Coronavirus pandemic on the tourism industry, will mean that the current visitor centre is expected to close its doors next month, with 14 jobs at risk of redundancy.